goodtube4u/goodtube/README.md

 <br>

 ## Copyright
-The source code of this repository is open source and you are allowed to copy and change it for personal use.
+The source code of this repository is available for personal use only.
+If you would like to copy and modify it for your own personal use, you're welcome to do so without any limitations.

-However, this source code should not copied and then repackaged or rebranded as your own.
-Publishing a copy of this code without express permission is strictly forbidden.
+However, the source code within this repository cannot be copied and then repackaged or rebranded as your own.
+Publishing any version of this code without express permission, even with minor modifications, is strictly forbidden.

 © Copyright, all rights reserved 2025.